 The Career Fields are: Arts and Communication Professions; Business, Management & Technology Professions; Design, Engineering, and Architecture Professions; Health Professions; Human Services Professions; and Natural Resources/Agriculture Professions.
 The courses in each of the six Career Fields are listed in the charts below.
-Students should review the Career Fields courses and select the Career Field which interest them most and then select one of the initial course, students will progress through the other courses based on their more specific career or post secondary interest.
+Students should review the Career Fields courses and select the Career Field which interest them most and then select one of the initial courses from the Career Field.
+After completing the initial course, students will progress through the other courses based on their more specific career or post secondary interest.